-h) Reflects the interest expense in connection with the Bonita Bay acquisition, including the refinancing of debt incurred to consummate the Medtech/Denorex and Spic and Span acquisitions described above, which is calculated as follows:
+(h) Reflects the interest expense in connection with the Bonita Bay acquisition, including the refinancing of debt incurred to consummate the Medtech/Denorex and Spic and Span acquisitions described above, which is calculated as follows:

-Year Ended ch 31, 2004
+Fiscal Yea March 3

-Total cash interest from the debt requirements of the Bonita Bay acquisition (1) \$ 40,333
+Total cash interest from the debt requirements of the Bonita Bay acquisition $^{(1)}$ \$ 40,333

 Amortization of deferred financing costs (2) 3,101

 Total pro forma interest expense (3) 43,434

 Less: Historical interest expense (17,483)

 Less: Pro forma interest for the Medtech acquisition (10,850)

 Net adjustment to interest expense \$ 15,101

-- (1) Represents the interest on the outstanding and unused balance on the new revolving credit facility (variable rate), the outstanding balance on the Tranche B term loan (variable rate), the outstanding balance on senior subordinated notes, together assuming a weighted average interest rate of 6.0%. - (2) Represents annual amortization expense on estimated \$22.7 million of deferred financing fees, utilizing a weighted average maturity of 7.3 years, which approximates amortization under the effective interest rate method. - (3) A 1/8% change in interest rates on borrowings with variable interest rates would amount to a change in pro forma interest expense of \$0.6 million. - (i) Reflects the incremental interest expense as a result of the Vetco acquisition.
+- (1) Represents the interest on the outstanding and unused balance on the new revolving credit facility (variable rate), the outstanding balance on the Tranche B term loan (variable rate), the outstanding balance on the Tranche C term loan (variable rate) and the outstanding balance on senior subordinated notes, together assuming a weighted average interest rate of 6.0%. - (2) Represents annual amortization expense on estimated \$22.7 million of deferred financing fees, utilizing a weighted average maturity of 7.3 years, which approximates amortization under the effective interest rate method. - (3) A 1/8% change in interest rates on borrowings with variable interest rates would amount to a change in pro forma interest expense of \$0.6 million. - (i) Reflects the incremental interest expense as a result of the Vetco acquisition.

-iscal Year Ended Aarch 31, 2004 Nine Months Ended December 31, 2004 Total cash interest from the debt requirements of the Vetco transaction (1) \$ 1,635 \$ 818 Less: Historical interest expense iscal Year Ended rch 31, 2004 Nine Months Ended December 31, 2004 Reduction in interest expense due to repayment of tranche C of the senior credit facility and a portion of the senior subordinated notes \$ 13,845 \$ 10,384 Reduction in amortization of deferred financing costs due to repayment of tranche C of the senior credit facility and a portion of the senior subordinated notes 1,222 917 Net adjustment to interest expense \$ 15,067 \$ 11,301
+I Mi cal Year Ended arch 31, 2004 Nine Months Ended December 31, 2004 Total cash interest from the debt requirements of the Vetco transaction $^{(1)}$ \$ 1,635 \$ 818 Less: Historical interest expense - Net adjustment to interest expense \$ 1,635 \$ 818 scal Year Ended ch 31, 2004 Nine Months Ended December 31, 2004 Reduction in interest expense due to repayment of tranche C of the senior credit facility and a portion of the senior subordinated notes \$ 13,845 \$ 10,384 Reduction in amortization of deferred financing costs due to repayment of tranche C of the senior credit facility and a portion of the senior subordinated notes 1,222 917 Net adjustment to interest expense \$ 15,067 \$ 11,301